 And software.
 In the past this was C and C++ whenever Java, Python, or OCaml wouldn’t hold up.
 Nowadays more around microservices and blockchain.

 Who and why?

 I am Martijn Rutten, an entrepreneur in high-tech software.
 I coded most of my life, predominantly at the boundaries between hardware and software.
 I co-founded Vector Fabrics after tasting high-tech, innovation, business, and corporate bureaucratics at Philips/NXP.
 In the role of entrepreneur in residence at HighTechXL, I advised a vast array of startups and corporate innovation teams.
-Currently, my startup life revolves around preventing the next financial crisis with blockchain and an ambitious web platform as CTO of Othera.
+Then moved on to FinTech, aiming to preventing the next financial crisis with blockchain and an ambitious web platform as CTO of Othera.
 Currently, I am riding the AI train in automating insurance for small companies as CTO at Insify.